folknor/luash/README.md

 local who = sh("whoami")
 local who = sh/"whoami"
 local who = sh.command("whoami")
--- __tostring on a function reference like the above will -- immediately run it and return the output from the shell -- command as a string

--- |who| is a table, with custom __call and __tostring handlers
+-- |who| is a command reference, with custom __call and __tostring handlers -- __tostring on a command reference executes with zero args, returns trimmed stdout -- __call(...) returns a chainable reference

--- Immediately invokes the command with no arguments local str = tostring(who) print(str) -- Prints the return of `$ whoami` print(who) -- Print invokes __tostring, which in turn invokes __call.

-local ref = who()
+local ref = who("--version") -- __call()
--- |ref| is a table you can pass on to other command() references -- so that it will pass on its output
+local ref = sh._"whoami --version" -- immediately executes and returns reference -- |ref| is a chainable reference you can pass on to other command()s -- so that it will pass on its output through stdin

--- All produce the same result, the stdout from the shell command local ret = tostring(who()) local ret = sh%"whoami" local ret = sh._"whoami"
--- |ret| is a string that contains the actual output
+-- All produce the same result, the stdout from the shell command local ret = tostring(ref) local ret = sh%"whoami --version" -- immediately executes and returns trimmed stdout -- |ret| is a string that contains the actual output

--- Can be used directly without a syntax error sh._"curl --download-this --output='file'" sh._("curl", "--download-this", "--output='file'")
+-- sh._ is easy to use for fire-and-forget sh._"curl --download-this --output='file'"
+sh._("curl", "--download-this", "--output='file'")
 sh._("curl", {